crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 In plain Ruby, more threads can be reasonable.
 In Solid Queue thread mode, `threads: 200` means more than "allow 200 jobs to wait on I/O."

-**Kernel threads are the expensive unit.** [Samuel Williams' benchmarks][fiber-bench] show fibers allocate 20x faster (~3μs vs ~80μs), switch 10x faster (~0.1μs vs ~1.3μs), and achieve 15x higher throughput (~80,000 vs ~5,000 requests/second).
+**Kernel threads are the expensive unit.** Fibers don't make I/O complete faster; they let you wait on far more of it at once for a fraction of the cost.
+[Samuel Williams' benchmarks][fiber-bench] show fibers allocate 20x faster (~3μs vs ~80μs) and switch 10x faster (~0.1μs vs ~1.3μs) than threads.
 The OS can schedule thousands of threads, but scheduler entries, stack reservations, wakeups, and GVL coordination make that a poor default concurrency knob.

 **Solid Queue currently enforces a database-pool guard.** Today it expects `threads + 2` database connections per process, so 200 threads across 2 processes won't boot unless the pool is at least 404.
 That guard may be conservative for I/O-heavy jobs; [there's an open issue][sq-736] about making it advisory or bypassable.
 But it is still a guard you hit today.